manzurola/errgent/README.md

 # ErrGenT - Grammatical Error Generation Toolkit 🤖

 ErrGenT generates grammatically incorrect variances of a valid English sentence.
+Given a grammatically correct sentence and a list of desired grammatical errors, Errgent will inflect every token to produce an invalid sentence, then filter out sentences containing one or more specified errors.

 ![maven](https://github.com/manzurola/errgent/actions/workflows/maven.yml/badge.svg)